-When we see new patients, they often come in with a confused idea of what will help them health wise.
-Where does this confusion come from?
-For many of them it comes from their doctors.
-It would seem logical that weight loss would help someone’s knee pain.
-When we see some patients and they are here to avoid a knee replacement, we suggest to them that weight loss would be beneficial for the repair of their knee.
-Sometimes the patient will say to us, “my surgeon said we should fix the knee first and then I will be able to lose weight.”
-There is a debate going on between doctors, surgeons, and health care providers as to the role of weight loss in managing knee pain.
+We see a lot of people who have knee pain, limited mobility, accelerated weight gain, and diminishing health.
+When these people come into our office looking for alternatives to a recommended knee replacement, we may suggest to them that weight loss would be extremely beneficial in helping to repair their knee.
+Sometimes the patient will say to us, “my surgeon said we should replace the knee first and then I will be able to lose weight.”
+For some people that argument makes sense.
+When you get a knee replacement you should be able to resume normal activities and thereby lose weight.
+But is that what really happens?
+There is a debate going on between doctors, surgeons, and health care providers as to the role of weight loss in managing knee pain BEFORE knee replacement and AFTER knee replacement.
 Some say let the treatment fix the knee first and then lose weight, other say – lose weight and reduce inflammation now so the repair will be better.
 In our practice we fall into the second group – reduce weight and inflammation now.

-In July 2018, a study from the United Kingdom in the European Journal of orthopaedic surgery & traumatology found surgeons at odds with each other.
-Investigators sent a survey to surgeon members of the British Association for Surgery of the Knee.
+In July 2018, a study from the United Kingdom in the European Journal of orthopaedic surgery & traumatology (2) found surgeons at odds with each other over the matter of weight management before knee replacement.
+Research investigators sent a survey to surgeon members of the British Association for Surgery of the Knee.
 The purpose was to explore knee surgeons’ opinions and practices regarding the management of painful knees in obese patients.
 The survey showed considerable practice variation and divided opinion on the scientific evidence.

 Half of surgeons in this study think people should lose weight.
 One in 4 want to be part of a program.